b3yond/solidarityGame/CONCEPT.md

 Maybe attributes promote specialization and inhibit trying out different work experiences.

 Maybe attributes for fighting aren't a bad idea?
 You need to figure that out anyway, and it would give police a comprehensible advantage.
-Weapons would soon alter this too much, though.
+Weapons would soon become the deciding factor anyway, though.

 # Other Activities of Commoners